Skip to main content

 Import a theme

-All the pre-built themes are found under node_modules/@angular/material/prebuilt-themes/:
+All pre-built themes live under node_modules/@angular/material/prebuilt-themes/:

 • deeppurple-amber.css